 The Company's alliance arrangement with PwC Australia under the Alliance Agreement has provided the Company with a unique advantage in that it has enhanced the Company's standing, marketing position and future development prospects within Australia.
-The Company's strong background in business and accounting education, along with its law school, has strong synergies with PwC Australia's extensive history in business and accounting services, along with their growth strategy into the legal services market in Australia.
-The Alliance Agreement allows the Company to publicly use a co-brand "Top Education in alliance with PwC" at an institutional level for activities in Australia only and, subject to PwC Australia's approval in each new instance, which the Company believes is very attractive to both students and corporate training clients.
-The Company's students also benefit from the services provided by PwC Australia under the Alliance Agreement such as in relation to Career Edge.
-The Company's students also benefit from the enhanced learning experiences with special lectures provided by PwC Australia's senior professionals, the Company's Career Edge program delivered with PwC Australia, and work experience opportunities with PwC Australia.
+The Company's strong background in business and accounting education, along with its law school, has strong synergies with PwC Australia's extensive history in business and accounting services, along with their focus into growth areas such as Cyber, Future of Work and Infrastructure in Australia.
+The Alliance Agreement allows the Company to publicly use a co-brand "Top Education Group Ltd in alliance with PwC Australia" at an institutional level for activities in Australia only and, subject to PwC Australia's approval in each new instance, which the Company believes is very attractive to both students and corporate training clients.
 In the long term, the alliance with PwC Australia supports the Company's goal of becoming the first private for-profit university of specialisation in the management and commerce field in Australia.

-Under the Alliance Agreement, PwC Australia and TOP will also offer each other, in respect of higher education and executive education services, certain preferred terms including, but not limited to, trading terms not less favourable than those offered to any other party in the higher education sector and a first option to take up opportunities working together.
+Under the Alliance Agreement, PwC Australia and the Company will also offer each other, in respect of higher education and executive education services, certain preferred terms including, but not limited to, trading terms not less favourable than those offered to any other party in the higher education sector and a first option to take up opportunities working together.

 Under the Listing Rules, any written agreement for a continuing connected transaction should not be more than three years except in special circumstances where the nature of the transaction requires the agreement to be of a longer period.
-Given the importance of the Company's alliance with PwC Australia which provides the Company with a unique advantage as discussed above, the Directors consider that it is in the interest of the Company and the Shareholders to maintain and cultivate a long-term relationship with PwC Australia to ensure its continuous participation in the development of the Company's business and operations in Australia and enable the Company to maximise the long-term benefits of PwC Australia's involvement.
+Given the importance of the Company's alliance with PwC Australia which provides the Company with a unique advantage as discussed above, the Directors consider that it is in the interests of the Company and the Shareholders to maintain and cultivate a long-term relationship with PwC Australia to ensure its continuous participation in the development of the Company's business and operations in Australia and enable the Company to maximise the long-term benefits of PwC Australia's involvement.